 A fragmention is an experimental extension to a URL to link and cite individual words or phrases of a document using double-hash anchors (

-Fragmentions find the first matching word or phrase in a document and focuses its closest surrounding element.
+Fragmentions find the first matching word or phrase in a document and focus its closest surrounding element.
 The match is determined by the case-sensitive string following the ## double-hash.
 The closest surrounding element may be a span, paragraph, heading, button, input, or any other container.

 Implementations on IndieWeb sites.

 - Tantek Çelik supports fragmentions on all tantek.com post permalinks since 2014-07-26 using the

 fragmention.min.js open source polyfill, and CSS that highlights the element containing the fragmention in yellow and fades to very light yellow.

 - Ben's Site - simple use of the open source polyfill, included on every page.

 - Kevin's blogger blog by adding the fragmention JS to the template

 - creates fragmention URLs for highlights and POSSEs them to twitter, tumblr, facebook etc.

 - Adds fragmention support to the Instapaper browser plugins for Chrome and Safari